lino-framework/cg/docs/po.rst

-        When a same :term:`Lino application` is being used on several sites, the :term:`operators <site operator>` of these sites collaborate and maintain the application as their shared :term:`Lino software project`.
+        When a same :term:`Lino application` is being used on several sites, the :term:`operators <site operator>` of these sites collaborate and maintain the application as their shared :term:`Lino project`.

     Server operator

         Operates a given :term:`Lino server`.

         Takes care for the reliable operation of the sites on a given server.

     Site operator